asimakiskydros/Data-Structures-Project/README.md

 the provided code is basically ancient.*

 *\*\* This document was 30GB heavy so even if I still had it I doubt I could (or should) have uploaded it here.*

+*Project courtesy of Aristotle University of Thessalonica, CSD.*